translate/translate/docs/guides/using_pofilter.rst

   pomerge -t existing_files -i errors -o files_without_errors

-If -t and -o are the same directory, the corrections will be merged into the existing files.
+If :opt:`-t` and :opt:`-o` are the same directory, the corrections will be merged into the existing files.
 Do this only if you are using some kind of version control system so that you can check the changes made by :doc:`/commands/pomerge`.

 .. _using_pofilter#checking_the_corrections: